uber/zanzibar/README.md

-│   └── endpoints               # idl directory for endpoint thrift files ├── middlewares                 # config directory for modules of middleware module class │   ├── transform-response      # config directory for a middleware named 'transform-response' │   ├── mandatory               # directory for all mandatory middlewares │   │   └── log-publisher       # config directory for a mandatory middleware named 'log-publisher' │   └── mandatory.yaml          # config file describing mandatory middlewares and their execution order
+│   └── endpoints               # idl directory for endpoint thrift files ├── middlewares                 # config directory for modules of middleware module class │   ├── transform-response      # config directory for a middleware named 'transform-response' │   ├── default                 # directory for all default middlewares │   │   └── log-publisher       # config directory for a default middleware named 'log-publisher' │   └── default.yaml            # config file describing default middlewares and their execution order
 └── services                    # config directory for modules of service module class
     └── example-gateway         # config directory for a service named 'example-gateway'
 ```